Everest Base Camp helicopter-5 Days

 Yes, but expect very cold temperatures, especially at night

-How does the weather affect the tour?
+How does the weather affect the trek?

 It is possible for bad weather to cause delays or cancellations of flights.